icsm-au/DynAdjust/resources/BUILDING.md

 ## General requirements and prerequisites

+To build DynAdjust, the following prerequisites will be needed:

 - A C++14 compiler (e.g. gcc, Microsoft Visual Studio or Apple LLVM (clang))
 - Boost C++ headers and libraries
 - Apache Xerces C++ headers and libraries
 - Codesynthesis XSD headers and libraries
 - Intel Math Kernel Library (MKL) headers and libraries

+The way in which these prerequisites are installed will depend upon your operating system and will be discussed in the following sections.

 ## Windows only